 There is no sharpening in DNGMonochrome.
 That's really something for your RAW converter.
 Just be aware that these conversions seem to fare better with less sharpening than a color DNG.
 I noticed the default settings for my color photos in Lightroom are usually too high for the monochrome conversion.

-DNGMonochrome currently supports DNGs from:
+DNGMonochrome currently supports native DNGs from:

 o Leica M8